martintrojer/martintrojer.github.com/content/post/2011-12-22-asynchronous-workflows-in-clojure.md

 Why is it so bad with many threads you might wonder.
 Well, first of all they are expensive, both in the JVM and on .NET.
 If you want to write some code that can scale to thousands of connections, one thread per connection simply doesn't work.
 If you are using futures like above, when you try to make thousands of simultaneous connections, they will just queue on the thread pool, and the threads that are claimed will spend almost all their time blocked on IO (plus it will be dominated by accesses to slow servers).
 So either you kill you system spawning thousands of threads or you take for ever to complete when the thread pool slowly easts through the queued up work.

 We need non blocking versions of openStream and the readers to have a chance to make this work.
-While .NET have plentiful supply for async begin/end "callback" APIs, the JVM has been relying on 3rd party libraries such as <a href="http://www.jboss.org/netty">Netty</a>.
+While .NET have plentiful supply for async begin/end "callback" APIs, the JVM has been relying on 3rd party libraries such as [Netty](http://www.jboss.org/netty).
 Java7 shipped with something called "NIO.2" which provides async channels for sockets and files, but it's still quite new and is hard to get on for instance OSX.

 Let's get back to our web client example; here's how a better version could look like using Netty;